 Your thank-you letter for an in-kind donation should include a description of the item, the date it was received, and your tax ID number.
-Don’t assign a value to it – that’s on the donor when they write it off.
-But speaking of value, in-kind donations ARE considered revenue, so keep that in mind when you’re doing your books.
+No need to assign a value to it – that’s on the donor when they write it off their taxes.
+But speaking of value, in-kind donations ARE considered revenue, so keep that in mind when you’re doing YOUR books.
 You need to be mindful of the fair market value of the donation – that’s the money you’d shell out if you were actually paying for the item or the service.

 In-kind donation letter template